-CBRNN Suit: These suits are smart alloy, vacuumgive a sense of false security, but they're popular with sealed, counter-nanite shells capable of being made for a variety of morphs.
+CBRNN Suit: These suits are smart alloy, vacuum-sealed, counter-nanite shells capable of being made for a variety of morphs.
 Although they are made of self-sealing smart-material, they have limited form adjustment capabilies since there are multiple layers of material, not all of which are capable of being radically formed into different shapes.
 CBRNN suits are environmentally sealed.